AnastasiaKarpenko/KotlinBasics/README.md

 - We can specify which method of which interface we want to override, it methods have the same name in both interfaces. we need to use super<interface name>.method().

+Generics

+- Generics is supported in Kotlin
+- Allows us to cut the boilerplate code.
+- Kotlin supports generic functions fun <T> functionName().
+In this case the T generic parameter moves from the interface/class to the function level